 As the world looks towards the long transition of emerging from lockdown, it's tempting to make international travel plans.
-Thinking realistically about your upcoming adventure will help you enjoy and appreciate your time overseas even more, and can potentially help you add career value to your travels.
+Thinking realistically about future adventures overseas will help you enjoy and appreciate the experience even more, and can potentially help you add career value to your travels.
 The main MyWorld site offers multiple articles dispelling some of the most commonly-circulated myths about living and working abroad.
 Check out a few of the key tips from the section, which apply no matter when you head abroad:

 - Not everything abroad is interesting: When you move abroad, you'll certainly be engaging with another culture and learning a lot, but work is still work (and studying is still studying) on the other side of the world.
 Don’t expect it to be a party!